tmjssz/fullstack-challenge/README.md

 Our clients are not tech savvy so it would be great if we can find a way to retrieve projects that were deleted mistakenly.

-**Developer Experience**

-- Currently, in order to run this project locally we need dependencies such as MySQL.
-Since we plan to add more dependencies in the future, it would be good if we can start taking care of the developer experience and provide containerized environment.

 **Questions**

 - How would you make sure this app is reliable and how would you keep track of